 non-mutating operation on the temporary.
 It may thus be modified even

-if it was passed to a function specifying a T const &&
+if it was passed to a function specifying a T const && parameter.
+In cases

-to cast away the const-ness of the
+like these consider using a const_cast to cast away the const-ness of the

-move constructor encountered before might
+rvalue reference.
+The Strings move constructor encountered before might

-therefore also have been implemented as follows, handling both Strings
+therefore also have been implemented as follows, handling both Strings and

-Strings const
+Strings const anonymous temporaries:

 The option the compiler has to avoid making copies (or perform move operations) is called copy elision or return value optimization.
 In all situations where copy or move constructions are appropriate the compiler may apply copy elision.
 Here are the rules.
 In sequence the compiler considers the following options, stopping once an option can be selected:

-may never exist.
-Instead of using ret
+ret may never exist.
+Instead of using ret and copying

-'s return value it may directly use the area used
+ret eventually to fun's return value it may directly use the area used

-to contain fun
+to contain fun's return value.

-'s return value may never exist.
+fun's return value may never exist.
 Instead of defining an

-'s return value and copying that return value to
+area containing fun's return value and copying that return value to

-the compiler may decide to use elide
+elide the compiler may decide to use elide to create fun's return

 value in.